Skip to main content Skip to footer

 The dashboard capabilities in monday work management provide portfolio-level calendar oversight.
 An executive dashboard might show how upcoming product launches align with sales cycles, how engineering capacity distributes across strategic initiatives, and where scheduling conflicts indicate resource constraints.

-Step 3: filter and search across calendars
+Step 3: search and filter across calendars

 Image of monday work management project management board.